-Equity in earnings related to the Company's proportionate share of income from the Waha JVs, which is included within the Company's Other segment, totaled approximately \$6.3 million and \$5.6 million for the three month periods ended March 31, 2019 and 2018, respectively.
-Cumulative undistributed earnings from the Waha JVs, which represents cumulative equity in earnings for the Waha JVs less distributions of earnings, totaled \$32.3 million as of March 31, 2019.
-For the three month periods ended March 31, 2019 and 2018, the Company received \$3.9 million and \$5.7 million in distributions of earnings, respectively, from the Waha JVs, which amounts are included within operating cash flows.
-The Company's net investment in the Waha JVs, which differs from its proportionate share of the net assets of the Waha JVs due primarily to capitalized investment costs, totaled approximately \$167 million and \$168 million as of March 31, 2019 and December 31, 2018, respectively.
+Equity in earnings related to the Company's proportionate share of income from the Waha JVs, which is included within the Company's Other segment, totaled approximately \$6.6 million and \$5.8 million for the three month periods ended June 30, 2019 and 2018, respectively, and totaled \$12.9 million and \$11.4 million for the six month periods ended June 30, 2019 and 2018, respectively.
+Cumulative undistributed earnings from the Waha JVs, which represents cumulative equity in earnings for the Waha JVs less distributions of earnings, totaled \$36.8 million as of June 30, 2019.
+Distributions of earnings from the Waha JVs, which are included within operating cash flows, totaled \$2.1 million and \$2.0 million for the three month periods ended June 30, 2019 and 2018, respectively, and totaled \$6.0 million and \$7.7 million for the six month periods ended June 30, 2019 and 2018, respectively.
+The Company's net investment in the Waha JVs, which differs from its proportionate share of the net assets of the Waha JVs due primarily to capitalized investment costs, totaled approximately \$164 million and \$168 million as of June 30, 2019 and December 31, 2018, respectively.

 The Waha JVs are party to separate non-recourse financing facilities, each of which are secured by pledges of the equity interests in the respective entities, as well as a first lien security interest over virtually all of their assets.
 The Waha JVs are also party to certain interest rate swaps, which are accounted for as qualifying cash flow hedges.
 The Company reflects its proportionate share of any unrealized fair market value gains or losses from fluctuations in interest rates associated with these swaps within other comprehensive income or loss, as appropriate.
-For the three month period ended March 31, 2019, the Company's proportionate share of unrecognized unrealized activity on these interest rate swaps was losses of approximately \$7.2 million, or \$5.5 million, net of tax, and for the three month period ended March 31, 2018 was gains of \$10.1 million, or \$7.7 million, net of tax.
+For the three and six month periods ended June 30, 2019, the Company's proportionate share of unrecognized unrealized activity on these interest rate swaps was losses of approximately \$11.6 million and \$18.8 million, respectively, or \$8.7 million and \$14.2 million, net of tax, respectively.
+For the three and six month periods ended unrealized activity on these interest rate swaps was gains of approximately \$3.9 million and \$14.0 million, respectively, or \$2.9 million and \$10.7 million, net of tax, respectively.